zk-auth/.github/profile/README.md

 # ZK Auth

-Using zero-knowledge technology to verify if a user is a real person.
+Implementing Zero-Knowledge technology to ensure data integrity for the end user.